fabianingram/BudgetTrackerPWA/README.md

 # BudgetTrackerPWA

 ## Description
-View a Budget Tracker that has been updated to allow offline access and functionality.
-Users can add expenses and deposits to their budget with or without an internet connection.
-If entering transactions while offline, once connected, the budget tracker should automatically be updated.
+Here is a Budget Tracker that has been updated in order to allow offline access and functionality.
+Users will be allowed to add expenses as well as deposits to their budget with or without an internet connection.
+When entering transactions while offline, once connected, the budget tracker will automatically be updated.
 This app is a Progressive Web Application (PWA).

 ## Table of Contents
 * [Installation](#installation)